Artists Book by Melbourne Photographer Henry Trumble.

 First produced as a hand-bound book, this work has since been adapted for an exhibition at Galerie Pavlova, Berlin.

-In 2013 before embarking on travels to New York, I researched an area of Williamsburg online and found that as one progressed virtually along the street, Google Street View mixed current imagery with that of several years earlier.
+In 2013 before travelling to New York, I researched an area of Williamsburg online and found that as one progressed virtually along the street, Google Street View mixed current imagery with that of several years earlier.

 To record this change on my arrival in Williamsburg, I photographed every tree lining the north/south (Meridian) streets that showed the visible neglect of the older online imagery of the area.
 To contrast this I Followed along the east/west (Parallel) streets and photographed the trees that showed the care and investment the area had started showing.